-Greg G. Wang, PhD, an associate professor of Biochemistry and Biophysics at the University of North Carolina School of Medicine and member of the UNC Lineberger Comprehensive Cancer Center, won the 2022 ASBMB Young Investigator Award, which recognizes outstanding research contributions to biochemistry and molecular biology and contributions to the community of scientists.
+Greg G. Wang, PhD, an associate professor of Biochemistry and Biophysics and joint Pharmacology at the University of North Carolina School of Medicine and member of the UNC Lineberger Comprehensive Cancer Center, won the 2022 ASBMB Young Investigator Award, which recognizes outstanding research contributions to biochemistry and molecular biology and contributions to the community of scientists.
 Wang’s lab studies how chromatin modification and epigenetic modifications contribute to gene regulation and cancer development.

 ASBMB Young Investigator Award (formerly the ASBMB/Schering–Plough Research Institute Award) recognizes outstanding research contributions to biochemistry and molecular biology.

 The award consists of a plaque, $5,000, transportation and expenses to present a lecture at the ASBMB annual meeting.

 Dr. Wang will give a talk about his work at the society’s 2022 annual meeting, which will be held in conjunction with the Experimental Biology conference April 2-5, 2022 in Philadelphia.